tzdwq8/MechaCar_Statistical_Analysis/README.md

 ![Lot Summary](https://user-images.githubusercontent.com/85590155/134838216-623d8761-90b8-4ba6-86e1-447b4f9cc3fc.PNG)

 ### Summary
 - The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 From the total summary we can see that the variance across all lots (62.29356) is within the design specifications.
 However, when looking at the individual lots, Lot 3 is out of specification with a variance of 170.28612.
-Futhermore, the varaince greatly exceeds the variance of Lot 1 and Lot 2 (0.97959 and 7.46939 respectively).
-Therefore, more examination is neccessary to understand the production issues with Lot 3.
+Furthermore, the variance greatly exceeds the variance of Lot 1 and Lot 2 (0.97959 and 7.46939 respectively).
+Therefore, more examination is necessary to understand the production issues with Lot 3.
 With maybe suspending production until issues are resolved.

 ## T-Tests on Suspension Coils
 ### T-Tests across all manufacturing lots